MarcusSilva3298/NestJS-ZeroToHero/README.md

 ## Running the app remotely

-As this app is available on Heroku it can be used using the Swagger documentation endpoint written above or in any REST Client (Insomnia, Postman, etc).
+As this app is available on Heroku it can be used in the Swagger documentation endpoint written above or in any REST Client (Insomnia, Postman, etc).

 ## Running the app localy